 The VAX VMS hardware, once considered a relic, can experience a revival through modernization.
 By migrating DEC VAX in modern hardware, businesses can embrace advanced technologies while ensuring VAX applications continue to meet modern business demands.

 Selecting an appropriate VAX emulator is a critical decision in the legacy modernization journey.
-Explore the available options, considering factors such as compatibility, performance, and support to make an informed choice.
+Explore the available options, considering factors such as compatibility, performance, and support to make an informed choice when migrating DEC VAX in modern hardware.

 Legacy modernization not only addresses current challenges but also future proofs your computing infrastructure.
 By embracing VAX emulators, organizations can confidently navigate the evolving technological landscape.